 The video crew on Osaka and Kobe, Japan

 Four films played across the two days of the forum.
-The lead film was screened to Dr Alan Finkel, chair of the forum’s steering committee, former Chief Scientist of Australia, and the most senior technical figure on the programme, before it played to the delegates.
+The lead film was screened to Dr Alan Finkel, chair of the forum’s steering committee, former Chief Scientist of Australia, before it played to the delegates.
 He took the cut without notes.
 Bryden Campbell of Brand Rebellion talks about that moment in our case study video above:

 “He hadn’t seen the video and we decided to play it on the big screen, and it received a standing ovation, and no edits, no changes were to be made.
 I’ve never seen that before in a video crew.”

 The Australia–US Net Zero Technology Acceleration Partnership was signed live at the forum by Climate Change and Energy Minister Chris Bowen and US Energy Secretary Jennifer Granholm.
-The content went out as a broadcast-ready VNR pack to international newsdesks and kept circulating afterwards through IEA channels, partner government communications, and Department of the Prime Minister and Cabinet digital platforms (captioned and audio-described to government accessibility standards, which is what gets you continuous reuse rather than a one-event lifecycle).
-The campaign tracked 20 million online media impressions globally
+The content went out as a broadcast-ready VNR pack to international newsdesks and kept circulating afterwards through IEA channels, partner government communications, and Department of the Prime Minister and Cabinet digital platforms (captioned and audio-described to government accessibility standards).
+The Sydney Energy Forum creative campaign tracked 20 million online media impressions globally.

 Photography